 If the package won't be imported in your project, import it via Import Custom package.

 In order to be able to use the script you should add bones to the elements that you want to move unless you already have a model with armature with these bones.
-Open or import the model into Blender and add the bones.
+Open or import the model into Blender and add the bones and then weight paint the respective parts of the model.
 (Note that the number of dynamic bones shouldn't be too big since it will use your CPU to make them move and it's very demanding on it.
 VRChat limits the number of Dynamic Bones to 32 and Colliders to 8.
 So keep it simple.)

 In my model's case I want hair, breast and skirt bones.
 A good thing to do is parent the bones so you can then apply one Dynamic Bones script to each parent bone to move all the children.
 This is not necessary in theory but you would have to exclude the bones in Unity and you can end up with unexpected results as well.